Right to healthcare services in Sweden

 If you become ill, you are entitled to healthcare and dental care in the country in which you work, but you may also have access to healthcare and dental care in Sweden.

-Apply for the certificate on right to healthcare benefits in Sweden (‘Intyg om rätt till vårdförmåner i Sverige’) from Försäkringskassan.
+Apply for the certificate on right to healthcare (Intyg om rätt till vård) from Försäkringskassan.

-Where am I covered by healthcare insurance if I am living temporarily in Sweden?
+Where are you covered by healthcare insurance if you are staying temporarily in Sweden?

-If you are resident in another Nordic country and travel to Sweden for a temporary stay, and are not registering in Sweden, you are entitled to necessary health care and emergency dental care.
-Necessary health care means treatment that cannot be put off until you return home.
-You are entitled to health care on the same conditions as people who live in Sweden.
+If you live in another Nordic country and travel to Sweden for a temporary stay, and are not registering in Sweden, you are entitled to essential health care and emergency dental care.
+Essential health care means treatment that cannot be put off until you return home.
+You are entitled to health care on the same terms as people who live in Sweden.

-You must be able to present a valid proof of identity, such as a passport or driving licence.
-You must also give your address in your country of residence.
+Take a valid proof of identity, such as a passport or driving licence.
+You must also give your address in your home country.

-Can I receive planned treatment in another country?
+Can you receive planned treatment in another country?

-You can arrange planned treatment in another Nordic country.
+You can receive planned treatment in another Nordic country.
 This can be, for example, an appointment with a specialist, an operation, or treatment for a certain illness.

-If you live in Sweden and want to plan treatment in another country, you can apply for advance authorisation (förhandstillstånd) or an advance decision (förhandsbesked) from Försäkringskassan in Sweden.
+If you live in Sweden and are planning treatment in another country, you can apply for advance authorisation (förhandstillstånd) or an advance decision (förhandsbesked) from Försäkringskassan in Sweden.
 You can also pay for the treatment in the other country during your stay and apply for reimbursement later.

-If you live in another Nordic country and are applying for planned treatment in Sweden, you must have an advance authorisation from the country in which you live before you arrange your treatment in Sweden.
-Alternatively, you should contact the authority in your country of residence to find out what regulations apply regarding reimbursement for expenses relating to treatment you plan to receive in Sweden.
+If you live in another Nordic country and want planned treatment in Sweden, you must either have an advance authorisation from the country in which you live or contact the authority in your country of residence to find out what regulations apply regarding reimbursement for expenses relating to treatment you plan to receive in Sweden.

-Can I receive Swedish healthcare when I am living temporarily abroad?
+Can you receive Swedish healthcare when you are living temporarily abroad?

-If you are studying in another Nordic country for less than a year, you are entitled to healthcare and dental care in Sweden in the same way as if you lived in Sweden.
+If you are studying in another Nordic country for less than a year, you are entitled to healthcare and dental care in Sweden in the same way as when you lived in Sweden.

-If you are studying in another Nordic country for more than a year, you may be entitled to healthcare and dental care in Sweden in the same way as if you lived in Sweden, but you must first have applied for and received the certificate on the right to care in Sweden, ‘Intyg om rätt till vård i Sverige’, from Försäkringskassan.
+If you are studying in another Nordic country for longer than a year, you may be entitled to healthcare and dental care in Sweden in the same way as when you lived in Sweden, but you must first have applied for and received the certificate on the right to care in Sweden, ‘Intyg om rätt till vård i Sverige’, from Försäkringskassan.

 You are also entitled to essential care in the country in which you are studying.
 If you studying in a Nordic country, it is sufficient for you to prove your identity and give your home address to receive the necessary care.

-If you want healthcare that could wait until you come home, you must pay for this yourself.
-However, you can apply for compensation from Försäkringskassan.
+If you want treatment that could wait until you come home, you must pay for this yourself.
+However, you can apply for reimbursement from Försäkringskassan.
 In some cases, you can also apply for an advance authorisation (förhandstillstånd) or advance decision (förhandsbesked) for planned treatment abroad.

-Am I entitled to Swedish healthcare services when I live in Sweden and work in several countries?
+Are you entitled to Swedish healthcare services when you live in Sweden and work in several countries?

 If you live in Sweden and work in at least two other Nordic countries, you must report this to Försäkringskassan.
 Försäkringskassan will then assess whether you satisfy the requirements for continued cover from social insurance in Sweden.